Terms of Service

 • Assign stakeholders with decision-making authority

-• Maintain required internal policies and regulatory obligations
+• Maintain required internal policies, governance obligations, accountability structures, and regulatory obligations

 Fees and Payment